phzietsman/tft/README.md

 since i have little to no go knowledge and its only me using this and it is serving its purpose well, i'm not in a hurry to change things, but i'd still like to keep it alive.
 This is what i'm planning:

-- when you pipe `terraform plan` through `tft` you only get feedback at the end when everything is done. i need to print the terraform output to terminal.
 - i want to use some cool cli framework. cause. this looks like a good one: https://github.com/urfave/cli
-- get a handle on the terraform commands and args. then i could run the targeted plan for you and create a better output.
+- ~~get a handle on the terraform commands and args. then i could run the targeted plan for you and create a better output.~~ this is impossible.
 - fix the typos in this doc and use caps.
 - add some tests and error handling. this seems to be the responsible thing to do.
-- maybe change the `-pattern` to accept a globs. this might be handy and it'll make we feel more like a developer.
 - package this for brew